-English for Babies and Parents
+English for Babies

 Welcome to these English for Babies and Parents pages, where you and your baby can practise English together.
 Here you will find simple stories, rhymes, games and recommended materials to help you introduce English to your baby or toddler.
 The audio sections will help you learn the songs and rhymes so that you can teach them to your baby.